Phileosopher/commonplace/safety-nature.md

 Ideally, you should never have to brave it in the wild, and it's a bad idea to make it your first choice if you can live in civilization.

+- If your cellphone has a low battery, leave a voicemail describing your exact situation, location, and any special instructions about where you plan to be next.

 However, sometimes the situation becomes dire, and you must venture into completely untamed land.

 Most of your survival will come through education, [creativity](mind-creativity.md), and experience, so try to find others you can [work with](people-conflicts.md) to dramatically increase your chances.